-There was extensive discussion by the Board about the pros and cons of the POB issuance.
-Board members concurred that while the transaction was attractive, they raised the following concerns: the current economic uncertainty, the risks associated with the POB sale, uncertainty about whether the amount charged by CalPERS to amortize the UAL debt may fall below the 3.85%, concerns and anxiety of the community, the transaction is rushed, and there were no other comparative proposals for consideration.
-Interim General Manager Bill Lindsay and Kosmont representative Dan Massiello responded to concerns and questions raised and pointed out that the POB fixed interest rate would add stability in the budget.
+There was extensive discussion by Board members about the pros and cons of the POB issuance.
+The consistent position was that while the POB transaction is attractive, there were many uncertainties currently.
+Board members raised the following concerns: too much economic uncertainty; potential risks if the return on CalPERS investment is less than the interest of the bond; concerns and anxiety of the community; insufficient vetting by the Finance Committee; the transaction is too rushed; and there were no other comparative proposals for consideration.